 He smiled, obviously noting the sarcasm in her voice.
-“I just wanted to give some advice,” he said.
-“The first is about your persona.”
+“I just wanted to give some advice.
+The first is about your persona.”

 “My persona?”

 “Yes,” he said.
 “It needs work.
-The innocent newcomer was a good instinct.
+Using the persona of an innocent newcomer was a good instinct.
 You fit it well.
 But, you need to refine it.
 Work on it.”

 “It’s not a persona,” she said honestly.
 “I am confused and new to all this.”

 Lightsong raised a finger.
 “That’s the trick to politics, child.
 Sometimes, you can’t disguise who you are and how you feel.
 But, you can still control how people react to you.
-Take who you are, and control it.
+Take who you are and adapt it.
 Become it.
 You want to know how people regard you, because that way you know how they’ll react to you.”

 Siri frowned.

-“Take me,” Lightsong said, sighing.
+“Take me as an exaple,” Lightsong said.
 “I’m a useless fool.
 Always have been, as long as I can remember--which, actually, isn’t all that long.
-I call you child, but I’m probably the real child.
+I call you child, but I’m the real child.
 Only been alive five years, though I feel as if I’ve lived forty.
 Either way, I know how people regard me.
 So, I enhance it.
 Play with it.”

 “So, it’s a lie?”

-“Of course not,” Lightsong said, chuckling.
-“This is who I am.
+“Of course not.
+This is who I am.
 However, I make certain that people know it.
 Controlling how you look--how people think of you--is paramount, my queen.
-Develop how you want people to regard you.
 My suggestion is to make that persona true to yourself, but don’t make it all of yourself.

 “Let them see you, let them become comfortable with who you are.
-People distrust those they can’t predict.
-As long as you feel like a random element in court, you will appear like a threat.
+People distrust that which they can’t predict.
+As long as you feel like a random element in court, you will appear to be a threat.
 However, if you can skillfully--and honestly--portray yourself as someone they understand, then you’ll begin to fit into this all.

 “You can’t control everything.
-But, you can find a place in this mess.
+But you can find a place in this mess.
 And, once you have it, you can begin to push things about a bit.
 Should you want to.
 I rarely do, because it’s such a hassle.”

 Siri cocked her head.
 Then, she smiled.
 “You’re a good man, Lightsong,” she said.
 “I knew it, even when you were insulting me.
 You mean no harm.
 Is that part of your persona?”

 “Trust me,” he said, smiling.
-“I’d get rid of it if I could.
-Only serves to make people expect too much.
-Give it some practice, my queen.
+“I’m not sure what it is about me that convinces people to trust me.
+I’d get rid of the if I could.
+It only serves to make people expect too much from me.

+“Anyway, give what I said some practice.
 Do a better job than I have, hopefully.
 The best thing about being locked in this beautiful prison is that you can do some good, you can change things, should you choose.
 I’ve seen others do it.
 People I respected.
-Haven’t been many of those around in the court lately.”
+Haven’t been many of those around in the Court lately.”

 “All right,” she said slowly.

 “Good,” he said.
 “You’re digging for something--I can sense it.
 And it has to do with the priests.
 Don’t make too many waves until you’re ready to strike.
-Sudden and surprising, that’s how you want to be.
-You don’t want to appear too nonthreatening--people are always suspicious of those who seem innocent around here.
+Sudden and surprising, that’s how you want to do things.
+You don’t want to appear too nonthreatening--people are always suspicious of those who seem innocent.
 The trick is to appear average.
 Just as crafty as everyone else.
 That way, everyone else will assume that they can beat you with just a little advantage.”

 Siri nodded.
-“Kind of an Idris philosophy,” she noted.
+“Kind of an Idris philosophy.”